-What happens on missing SIP or Step-up SIP payment?
+What happens on missing SIP or Step up SIP payment?

-Since SIP is auto-debited from your bank account, you do not need to worry on missing the SIP payments.
+Since SIP is auto-debited from your bank account, you do not need to worry about missing the SIP payments.
 Even if you were to miss any SIP payment due to insufficient balance or any other reason, there is no penalty or fees.

 How do I reduce/increase my SIP amount?